Classically and Quantum stable Emergent Universe from Conservation Laws

+One of the characteristic of the EU scenario is the period of superinflation after de static regimen and before inflation where ($\dot{H})>0$, see \cite{Labrana:2013oca}.
+From Eq.~(\ref{DH}), we note that in the relevant solutions of our model we do not need to violate the null energy condition, $\rho + p >0$, in order to have an EU scenario (with a superinflationary phase) and avoid the initial singularity, since we are considering a closed universe.
+This is different from what happens in models as Ref.~\cite{Rubakov:2014jja}, which by the way shows that some violations of the energy conditions can be consistent.

-In the context of quantum theory, the universe could be described by a wave function $\psi(a)$, the conjugate momentum $p_a$ becomes the differential operator $-id/da$ and the constraint is replaced by the Wheeler-DeWitt (WDW) equation \cite{Will}.
+In the context of quantum theory, the universe could be described by a wave function $\psi(a)$, the conjugate momentum $p_a$ becomes the differential operator $-id/da$ and the constraint is replaced by the Wheeler-DeWitt (WDW) equation \cite{Will}

-where the parameter $\beta$ represents the ambiguity in the ordering of the non-commuting factors $a$ and $p_a$ in the Hamiltonian.
-We are going to consider $\beta = 0$.
+where we have used the minisuperspace approximation, which is appropriated for our model where the universe is homogeneous isotropic and closed during the ES regimen and therefore has a single degree of freedom, the scale factor \cite{Vilenkin:1987kf}.
+The parameter $\beta$ represents the ambiguity in the ordering of the non-commuting factors $a$ and $p_a$ in the Hamiltonian.
+The value of $\beta$ does not affect the wave function in the semiclassical regimen, and usually in the study of semi-classical stability of EU it is chosen to be zero, see \cite{Mithani:2011en, Mithani:2012ii, Mithani:2014jva, Mithani:2014toa}.

 In order to obtain the potential $U(a)$ for the case of the EU, we have to select one of the solutions Eqs.(\ref{cu1}, \ref{cu2}, \ref{cu3}) which is related with the static and classically stable solution.
 This classical solution was discussed in Ref.~\cite{yo}.
 In this case this solution is Eq.~(\ref{cu2}).
+When we consider this solution the potential $U(a)$ has a local minimum at $a=a^*$, where $a^*$ was defined in Eq.~(\ref{consta}) and a local maximum at $a=a'$, where

+The nature of these two equilibrium points was discussed in Ref.\cite{yo}, where it is shown that $a=a^*$ is an stable equilibrium point and $a=a'$ is an unstable equilibrium point.
+Then, the system is classically stable near the static solution, $a \sim a^*$.
+There is a finite barrier which prevents the scale factor to go from $a \simeq a^*$ to infinity and the potential is not well defined for $a<a_0$ given the discussion above, this can be interpreted as a hard wall at $a=a_0$ for the potential $U(a)$.

-When we consider this solution the potential $U(a)$ has a local minimum at $a=a^*$.
-In Fig.~\ref{FP1} it is plot the potential for the values allowed for $a$, that is $a > a_0$.
+As an example, in Fig.~\ref{FP1} it is plot the potential for the values allowed for $a$, that is $a > a_0$.
 In Fig.~\ref{FP2} it is plot the potential $U(a)$ near the static point (where also was consider $a > a_0$).
-We can note that the system is classically stable near the static solution, $a \sim a^*$, as was discussed in Ref.~\cite{yo}.
-There is a finite barrier which prevents the scale factor to go from $a \simeq a^*$ to infinity and the potential is not well defined for $a<a_0$ given the discussion above, this can be interpreted as a hard wall at $a=a_0$ for the potential $U(a)$.

 Since a smaller scale factor than $a_0$ is out of the range where the scale factor is defined for the physical solutions, we find that the possible instability towards $a$ equal zero is not even a logical possibility in this context.
 Nevertheless, we observe that exist the possibility of tunneling through the finite barrier from the static solution to an expanding universe, see Fig.~\ref{FP1}.
 This is an interesting scenario to study in future works.